zedosoad1995/Nerdle/README.md

 <img src="data/best_start_best_sug.png" alt="Best Start, best suggestions" width="500"/>
 </p>

 So, an average of 3.077 tries, where 83.423% of the solutions take 3 or less tries to complete.
-And zero cases where we lose (more than 6 times).
+And zero cases where we lose (more than 6 tries).

 #### How much does the starter matter?